VenilTheFox/survey-analysis-ml/README.md

 2. The MLP model achieved the highest overall scores, though differences between models were moderate.
 3. SVM provided a strong balance between performance and generalization.
 4. Logistic Regression offered the best interpretability with competitive baseline results.

 ---

+## Limitations

+* The dataset contains approximately 1,200 survey responses, which is relatively small for training neural network models.
+* The MLP model was included primarily for educational and comparative purposes as part of the model evaluation process.
+* Results should be interpreted as a comparison of machine learning approaches on this dataset rather than as a production-ready predictive solution.

+---